DragonSpit/HPCsharp/README.md

 ## LSD Radix Sort

 C# implements two ways to sort arrays: .Sort and Linq.OrderBy.
 Sort does not support multi-core, whereas Linq.OrderBy does.
-The following table shows performance of these two algorithms, for three input data distributions.
+The following table shows performance of these two algorithms, for three input data distributions, in Millions of Int32's per second.

 *Algorithm*|*Random*|*Presorted*|*Constant*|*Description*
 --- | --- | --- | --- | ---